learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 $ # allow . metacharacter to match newline character as well
 $ printf 'Hi there\nHave a Nice Day' | rg -U '(?s)the.*ice' -r ''
 Hi  Day

-$ # multiple options can be used together
+$ # multiple modifiers can be used together
 $ printf 'Hi there\nHave a Nice Day' | rg -Uo '(?is)the.*day'
 there
 Have a Nice Day